 You Bet ! – 1988

-Initially the show s hosted by Saturday Night TV legend Sir Bruce Forsyth, with co host Ellis Ward.
+Initially the show was hosted by Saturday Night TV legend Sir Bruce Forsyth, with co host Ellis Ward.

 However over the show’s nine year run there would be two changes in host, when initially Brucie stepped down in 1990 to re-join the BBC presenting The Generation Game, Matthew Kelly (Game For A Laugh) stepped in, he stood down in 1995 to concentrate on Stars In Their Eyes and was replaced by Darren Day.